-We evaluate the effects of various design decisions within the context of container-based virtualization: In addition to the five environments above, we evaluated various optimizations and implementation alternatives within the context of Trellis.
-Specifically, we examined the effects of (1) where the tunnel terminates and (2) using bridge vs. shortbridge on both packet-forwarding performance and isolation.
+Next, we evaluate the effects of various design decisions within the context of container-based virtualization: In addition to the environments above, we evaluated two implementation alternatives within the context of Trellis: (1) terminating the tunnel inside or outside the container, and (2) using bridge vs. shortbridge.